william-chu/crate-digger/README.md

 This application will allow users to add and update records to a personal collection.

+For Sketch wireframe and prototype design see https://github.com/m-chu/crate-digger-design

 #### User Story

 A. As a user, I want to see all records in my collection<br>